raikwarroshni/Ecommerce_machine_test/README.md

 6. Create an order, remove a product from the cart, and update the order status in the admin section.
 The API uses _id, which means you have to use the _id from the add to cart list api.

+7. you can get category_id from category list api.

+8. you can get role_id from role list api.